Fortifying, Shifting and Getting Through

 When it comes to managing a business through a personal crisis, things can get a little trickier.
 In these cases, it often becomes a matter of fortifying, shifting, and just getting through.

-I’m very familiar with fortifying, shifting, and getting through.
-Two years ago, my daughter was diagnosed with aggressive tumors.
-They weren’t cancerous, but they were fast growing, causing constant pain, and threatening the stability of her spine.
+When my daughter was diagnosed with aggressive tumors, I became very familiar with the concept of fortifying, shifting, and getting through.
+Though they weren’t cancerous, the tumors were fast growing, causing constant pain, and threatening the stability of her spine.
 It was a scary, stressful time as we dealt with the urgency of the situation and traveled around the country trying to find doctors who could (and would) help.

-Now, two years later, my husband is facing a health crisis that no family ever wants to face.
+That crisis passed, and we had just settled into our new normal, when my husband faced a health crisis no family ever wants to face.
 Cancer.

-When facing these types of situations, one quickly realizes there are practical considerations with respect to owning a business that have to be dealt with, in addition to the personal upheaval and emotional turmoil serious illness brings.
+When these types of situations come up, one quickly realizes there are practical considerations and business challenges that have to be dealt with, in addition to the personal upheaval and emotional turmoil serious illness brings.

 Most of us will face some sort of personal challenge that affects our business at some point – like divorce, serious illness, or death of a loved one.
 There are no easy answers for keeping everything running when the majority of our time and energy needs to go to an urgent life situation.
 It’s not quite as cut-and-dry as just fixing what’s not working in a business.
 Managing a business through a personal crisis is perhaps the most challenging scenario a business owner can face, but it can be done.

-What I learned from that first situation helped me fortify myself and my business for the current situation I’m facing.
-And I’d like to share my insights from going through some very difficult times with you.
+What I learned from that first situation helped me fortify myself and my business for the health crisis we later faced with my husband, and I’d like to share my insights from going through those very difficult times with you.

 When managing a business through a personal crisis, it helps if you’ve anticipated and included solutions for various scenarios in your planning.
 There are things you can do now to fortify your business, so business can go on (at some level) if the unthinkable happens.